Ferrari 365 GTC/4

 The Ferrari 365 GTC/4 (Type F101) is a 2+2 grand tourer produced by Ferrari from 1971 to 1972.
-It was based on the chassis of the Ferrari 365 GTB/4 "Daytona".
-In the very short two-year production run 505 examples of the GTC/4 were produced.
+It was based on the chassis of the Ferrari 365 GTB/4 "Daytona", and in the very short two-year production run 505 examples of the GTC/4 were produced.
 Its chassis and drivetrain, however, were carried over mostly unaltered (apart from a wheelbase stretch to provide more satisfying rear seat room) on its successor, the 1972 365 GT4 2+2.

 Design

 The GTC/4's coupé bodywork by Pininfarina enclosed two front and two rear seats.
 The rear seats were small and the slanting rear window limited rear headroom.
 So it can be seen to replace the two-seat 365 GTC that had been discontinued in 1970.

 With its wedge shape, fastback silhouette, sharp creases and hidden headlamps the GTC/4's styling clearly reflects the 365 GTB/4 "Daytona" it was based on.
 Power steering, electric windows and air conditioning were standard.
 The cabin was upholstered in mixed leather and tartan fabric, unique to this model and unusual for a Ferrari, with full leather upholstery an option.

 Ferrari offered 48 different factory paint colors in the years that the 365 GTC/4 was produced.
 These colors were available on all Ferrari models at that time: the 365 GTC/4, 365 GTB/4, and Dino 246.
 It is unknown how many of these colors were actually used on 365 GTC/4 models.
 In addition, Ferrari would allow any special order paint color a well-heeled buyer desired.
 Regardless of exterior paint color, all 365 GTC/4s received a matte-black tail light panel treatment.